officiallysingh/spring-boot-spark-kubernetes/README.md

 and when combined with Spring Boot, it offers a robust framework for building scalable, enterprise-grade data processing applications.
 But for beginners it's tedious to get up and running.

-# Framework Architecture

-The proposed framework provides a comprehensive solution for managing Spark jobs through a RESTful interface, offering:
-- Job Launching: Trigger Spark jobs and requests to stop running jobs via REST endpoints for deployment on local and kubernetes.
-- Job Monitoring: Track job status, start and end time, duration taken, error messages if there is any.
-- Auto-configurations: of Common components such as `SparkSession`, Job lifecycle listener and Connectors to read and write to various datasources.
-- Demo Jobs: To start with a [Spark Batch Job](spark-batch-daily-sales-report-job) and another [Spark Streaming Job](spark-stream-logs-analysis-job)

 # Installation
 ## Prerequisites
 - Java 17